Cod3Uchiha/Manjiro-Sano-md/README.md

 # *_Acknowledgements_*

 # I would like to extend my sincere thanks to D4X-UMAR • https://github.com/D4X-UMAR for providing the base of the bot.
-Their contributions have been instrumental in the development of this project.
+His contributions have been instrumental in the development of this project.

 # Thank you, D4X-UMAR • https://github.com/D4X-UMAR for your valuable input and support!